 College ambitions and choices are as individual as the students themselves.
 Close collaboration among student, parents, and advisor assures that our graduates wind up at colleges as stimulating and challenging as Commonwealth.
 Commonwealth’s college counseling program is a well-tuned process that many parents say eases concerns during an often-stressful time.

 In the middle of 11th grade, each student starts working with a college counselor.
 As they begin to plan for the coming year, students receive individual accounts on Commonwealth's Naviance system.

 During 12th grade, many other elements come into play:

 - College visits: The School designates several days in September and October as college visiting days for seniors.

-- Recommendation letters: Because teachers and the Headmaster know each student well, their recommendation letters sparkle with vivid detail.
+- Recommendation letters: Because teachers, the Headmaster, and college counselor know each student well, their recommendation letters sparkle with vivid detail.

 - Academic recognition: By their senior year most students have taken several Advanced Placement exams.
 A senior class of 36 typically includes two dozen students recognized by the National Merit Scholarship Program and a dozen or more AP scholars.

 Colleges frequently report that our graduates distinguish themselves in the depth of their preparation and interest in their studies.
 Most are ambitious in what they seek from college: demanding work and intellectual excitement.
 Many move directly into advanced undergraduate courses.